joysticktv/joysticktv.github.io/streamer_support.md

 As a streamer, you can set your subscription price starting at $3.99.
 With the Fixed-Rate plan, you will always earn **80%**.
 This also includes subscriptions gifted to you by the community.

-All funds earned take up-to 30 days to mature before you can request the payout.
+As a new user, all funds earned will be held for 30 days before they are available.
+After 90 days, and 3 payouts, you will be able to drop down to 15 days for your payment hold.

 ### Variable-Rate Plan